 After earning my Master’s Degree in Education at Boston University, I taught English as a Second Language with a particular focus on writing skills.
 As part of the process I’ve worked together with students to learn editorial skills to revise and improve their work over several iterations.

-Some of my favorite parts of teaching revolved around demystifying the writing process.
+Some of my favorite parts of teaching revolve around demystifying the writing process.
 I truly believe that anyone can learn how to be an effective writer if they’re given the right instruction.
 My goal is to help students become confident writers regardless of their educational or language backgrounds.

 When I’m not editing essays or teaching English, I spend my free time reading, writing fantasy novels, and learning new languages.